loggin-js/loggin-js/README.md

 [![NPM quality][code-quality-badge]][code-quality-link]

 <p>
-An easy and customizable logger for NodeJS.
+An easy and customizable logger for NodeJS and the Browser.
-If you want to log easily or want to create som complex loggin system, this is the tool for you!
+If you want to log easily or want to create some complex loggin system, this is the tool for you!
 </p>